 Deep brain stimulation in patients with Parkinson's disease

-This treatment works by placing electrodes in the skull that provide a current to dampen activity in groups of nerve cells in the center of the brain.
+This treatment works by placing electrodes in the skull that provide a current to dampen activity in clusters of nerve cells in the center of the brain.
 However, there are side effects, such as speech difficulties and jerky movements.
-It may be possible to minimize these side effects by providing stimulation only when needed (known as 'reactive stimulation').
+It may be possible to minimize these side effects by providing stimulation only when needed (known as "reactive stimulation").
 The activity of nerve cells can be recorded by the same "wire" that supplies the current.

 A similar type of brain implant is already used in some people with severe epilepsy that is unresponsive to drugs or surgery, to reduce excessive nerve cell activity that causes seizures.
 But in people with Parkinson's it is less clear what kind of brain activity causes the different symptoms and side effects.

 The most suspected area is that of the "clusters of nerve cells" affected in some way by brain implants in patients with Parkinson's disease.
 In most people, these centers sometimes activate in patterns called "beta waves" to signal that whatever behavior is continuing.
 "It promotes the status quo," he says Peter Brown at the University of Oxford.

 In Parkinson's, there is an excess of beta waves, and this may explain why people with this condition sometimes move slower than they want and have difficulty initiating new movements.